GuidesResearch methods

 Qualitative data examples to ground your understanding

-When it comes to research and data analysis, every decision is rooted in metrics.
+When it comes to and data analysis, every decision is rooted in metrics.
 You trust the data to inform your processes, strategies, and outcomes.
 There's no gray area.

 Or is there?